UniqueNetwork/marketplace-docker/README.md

 **ADMIN PANEL**

-For all accounts added to the `ADMIN_LIST` variable access to the **Admin panel** of the marketplace is provided regardless of it's state.
+For all accounts added to the `ADMIN_LIST` variable access to the **Admin panel** of the marketplace is provided regardless of its state.

 The main goal of the **Admin panel** is adding collections for sale and enabling collection sponsoring.
 You can find additional information in the [create a sponsored collection](#step-4---create-a-sponsored-collection) and [sponsoring](#sponsoring) sections.